dtrelogan/react-formstate/docs/formInputExample.md

-# Form Input Example
+# File Input Example

-form inputs have security restrictions that prevent them from being used like other controlled components in react.
+file inputs have security restrictions that prevent them from being used like other controlled components in react.

-in this example a form input is used to upload a required image asynchronously prior to valid form submission.
+in this example a file input is used to upload a required image asynchronously prior to valid form submission.

 the returned image url is stored as part of the form model.

-note: the form input file selection message causes problems for workflow and styling. see this [stack overflow](http://stackoverflow.com/questions/210643/in-javascript-can-i-make-a-click-event-fire-programmatically-for-a-file-input?answertab=votes#tab-top) for how to hide it.
+note: the file input's file selection message causes problems for workflow and styling. see this [stack overflow](http://stackoverflow.com/questions/210643/in-javascript-can-i-make-a-click-event-fire-programmatically-for-a-file-input?answertab=votes#tab-top) for how to hide it.

 ```jsx
 import React from 'react';